 In China, Qualcomm announced in early December that it had stopped sales of the iPhone 6S, 7, 8 and X. A court in the Chinese city of Fuzhou found two Qualcomm patents had been infringed.

-Yesterday the Regional Court in München rendered an important judgements in the ongoing case.
-The court sentenced Apple to infringe with its envelope tracker technology an important patent for the power supply for electrical amplifiers of the chip manufacturer (case IDs: 7 O 10495 and 96/17).
+Yesterday the Regional Court in Munich rendered an important judgement in the ongoing case.
+The court found Apple’s envelope tracker technology infringes an important patent for the power supply for electrical amplifiers of the chip manufacturer (case IDs: 7 O 10495 and 96/17).

 In Europe new plant varieties and animal breeds, as well as non-biological methods for breeding, are not patentable.
 The question of whether this also applies to essentially biological processes is, however, controversial.
 The latest Boards of Appeal decision on agricultural company Syngenta’s appeal proceedings could now be a landmark.